ardiantovn/ardiantovn.github.io/_pages/about.md

 - **Data & MLOps**: Apache Airflow, BigQuery, Kubernetes, Docker
 - **Data Visualization**: Gephi, Tableau, Apache Superset

+I am the creator of [Kupu](https://github.com/ardiantovn/kupu), an  an open source AI inpainter to remove object(s) from images while keeping the original image dimension intact.
+I built this app as previously I have tried several AI-based object remover, but they also reduce the image dimensions.
+You could download and run [Kupu](https://github.com/ardiantovn/kupu) in a browser too.

 I am open to opportunities that require either data engineering, research engineering, or AI engineering skills.
 Feel free to contact me at vendianugroho[at]gmail[dot]com.

 ---